Video: Michigan police officer wears Batman mask while responding to call

-BEDFORD TOWNSHIP, Mich.
-(WOOD) — A viral video shows a police officer in Battle Creek, Michigan, arriving at a call involving a personal protection order while wearing a Batman mask.
+BEDFORD TOWNSHIP, MI (WOOD) — A viral video shows a police officer in Battle Creek, Michigan, arriving at a call involving a personal protection order while wearing a Batman mask.

 Property owner Justin Shotts was recording on his phone as Sgt.
 Chris Fickle, a supervising officer, was seen wearing more than his usual uniform.
 The video has now gone viral on YouTube and Facebook.